 This tour uses a variety of accommodation.
 From simple guesthouses and homestays, to heritage and 3-4 star hotels, we experience a wide range of accommodation styles.
 Most hotel rooms are twin share with private bathrooms with western style toilets.
 Although many rooms will be air-conditioned, some may be fan-cooled.
 During our home-stay at Chennamkary, accommodation is in simple guesthouse rooms either with or without attached bathrooms.

 If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
 However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD1290 will be payable.
-Note that on the houseboat, a single room may not be possible and on the overnight train, accommodation is in 6 berth cabins only.
+Note that on the houseboat, a single room may not be possible.

-1 domestic flight, 3 day trains, 1 overnight train, Air conditioned private minibus, boat ride on the Mandovi river - Panjim, canoe backwater trip in Kerala, taxis and rickshaws for some sightseeing.
+3 day trains, 1 overnight train, Air conditioned private minibus, boat ride on the Mandovi river Panjim, canoe backwater trip in Kerala, taxis and rickshaws for some sightseeing.

 Train travel in India is essential considering it is such an efficient and extensive network, and is also such a part of India's culture and heritage.
 For our overnight journey, we travel in air-conditioned sleeper carriages with either two or three levels of berths.
 They are arranged in door less sections each of four or six berths.
 Broad-gauge sleeping carriages also have a row of two-tier (upper and lower) berths along one side.
 A conductor ensures that nobody without a reservation gets into the carriage.
 Each carriage has "squat" style toilets at either end.
 Bedding is supplied and is clean, but for peace of mind, you may wish to bring a sleeping sheet.
 Meals are not included during our overnight train journey, but food is usually available.